s194579/AI-Homework-1/README.md

 # AI-Homework-1

 **Installation:**
-1. Compile the project source code (we used Java verison 13).
+1. Compile the project source code (we used Java version 13).
 2. Run Main in Application.java
-3. Follow printed out game instructions to decide on which players are human, which are AI, and how many seeds are in each starting house (4+).
-Four seeds in each house is the traditional method.
+3. Follow printed-out game instructions to decide on which players are human, which are AI, and how many seeds are in each starting house (4+).
+Four seeds in each house is the traditional method of play.
 4. If AI players are selected, write a single search time for the AI in milliseconds (0+).
    A higher value increases the performance of the AI.
 A value of 50 is a good default.

-**System Requirements**
+**System Requirements:**
 - Java 13
 - A desire to play!